mikependon/RepoDB/Docs/_build/html/_sources/pages/trace.rst.txt

 .. highlight:: c#

-One of the unique built-in feature of the library is tracing.
-It allows developers to do debugging or tracing on the operations while executing it against the database.
+One of the unique built-in feature of the library is `Tracing`.
+It allows developers to do `Debugging` or `Tracing` on the operations while executing it against the database.

-With tracing, the developers can able to create its own `Trace` object and inject in the repository.
+With `Tracing`, the developers can able to create its own `Trace` object and inject in the repository.

 ITrace Interface
 ----------------

-This interface is the heart of library's tracing feature.
+This interface is used to mark the custom class to become a qualified `Trace` object.
 It resides from `RepoDb.Interfaces` namespace.
-This interface is required to be implemented at the custom trace classes to enable the tracing, then, the custom class must be injected in the repository.

-The `ITrace` interface has the follow trace methods.
+The `ITrace` interface has the following methods.

 - **AfterBatchQuery**: called after the `Repository.BatchQuery` operation has been executed.
 - **AfterBulkInsert**: called after the `Repository.BulkInsert` operation has been executed.
 - **AfterCount**: called after the `Repository.Count` operation has been executed.
-- **AfterCountBig**: called after the `Repository.CountBig` operation has been executed.
 - **AfterDelete**: called after the `Repository.Delete` operation has been executed.
 - **AfterExecuteNonQuery**: called after the `Repository.ExecuteNonQuery` operation has been executed.
 - **AfterExecuteQuery**: called after the `Repository.ExecuteQuery` operation has been executed.